pythontime/tech2ai/README.md

 This is code to accompany my course on transitioning from a technical career to AI Data Science.

+__If you're viewing this in Cursor, please right click on the file in the left sidebar and select "Open Preview" to see in formatted glory!__

 **Essential links:**
 - The course [resources](https://edwarddonner.com/2024/10/16/from-software-engineer-to-ai-data-scientist-resources/)
 - I also have intensive online courses that cover this material (and tons more) in much detail!
 An 8 week journey to master LLM engineering, a 6 week journey into Agentic AI, and finally a 4 week journey to deploy AI to production at scale.
 [This post](https://edwarddonner.com/2025/05/28/connecting-my-courses-become-an-llm-expert-and-leader/) explains my courses and how they fit together!